 Finally, even though the majority of defendants end up pleading guilty to something, there are a vast number of cases where it is not appropriate for a defendant to plead guilty, or to offer to plead guilty, to anything.
-Even in those cases, it is your legal58 and ethical59 duty to explain to your client the options under the EAGP and ensure that they understand them before being committed for trial.
+Even in those cases, it is your legal87 and ethical88 duty to explain to your client the options under the EAGP scheme and to ensure that they understand them before being committed for trial.